 Montreux, in the French-speaking region is on the northern shore of lake Geneva.
 Also sunny and warm, this is Switzerland’s Lavaux wine-region, and the surrounding hills are filled with vineyards that you can explore by boat or on foot.
 The Montreux Jazz festival lights up the town every July, but walks along the lakeside promenade to the surprisingly accessible Chillon castle are a delight anytime.
 This is also your base for the chocolate train to the Gruyères region.

 There are many others – Basel, Bern, Lausanne and Geneva – but for a city stay in Switzerland, Lucerne is my favorite.
-Small, and walkable, Lucerne has a cobblestoned, pedestrian-only old town core partially surrounded medieval city walls (you can walk along the wall and visit many of the towers).
+Small, and walkable, Lucerne has a cobblestoned, pedestrian-only old town core partially surrounded medieval city walls.
+You can and should walk along the wall and visit many of the towers.
 It has a beautiful lakeside promenade that leads to a nice swimming beach and further to the very fun transport museum (planes, trains and automobiles).
-There are other museums and quick and easy local monuments, such as the Lion sculture and the flower-covered Chapel bridge, plus a lot of fun family stops (like a summer luge and hall of mirrors).
-Mount Pilatus is one of the best of the city mountaintop stops, even if it is not nearly as impressive as anything in the Bernese Oberland or Zermatt.
+There are other museums and quick and easy local monuments, such as the Lion sculpture and the flower-covered Chapel bridge, plus a lot of fun family stops (like a summer luge and hall of mirrors).
+Mount Pilatus is one of the best of the city mountaintop stops, even if it is not as impressive as anything in the Bernese Oberland or Zermatt.
 And the outdoor farmer’s market on Tuesdays and Saturdays is a visual treat.
 I like to go to Lucerne for a couple days every year for a city-stay away from the mountains, and think it’s a great way to experience the more cosmopolitan side of this mountainous land.